STARTS

 Lesson 2:

-Implementing special passes that the players can buy for real money!
-Creating a pet
+GamePass.
+Implementing game passes that players can buy with real money.
+Creating a pet that travels with the player

 Lesson 4: